 She joined the Texas A&M CVM in 2006 and is an Adjunct Clinical Professor and Professor Emerita in the Department of Small Animal Clinical Sciences.
 Her research interests include avian analgesia and Proventricular Dilatation Disease (PDD) in parrots.
 She is married to Dr. Bruce Nixon and has two amazing daughters, Lee Ann and Lindsey.
 She also has many pets, including birds, cats, dogs, and rats.
 She loves to read, walk her dogs, play with her birds, and travel with her husband.

 Bruce Nixon, Veterinarian

-I am chief of staff of a large emergency hospital in the Dallas, Texas area.
-Our facility houses many other specialties including internal medicine, surgery, dermatology and ophthalmology.
-In addition, I am active on the Animal Welfare Committees of both the Association of Avian Veterinarians and the American Veterinary Medical Association.
+Bruce is the chief of staff of a large emergency animal hospital in the Dallas, Texas area.
+The facility houses many specialties including internal medicine, surgery, dermatology, and ophthalmology.
+In addition, he is active on the Animal Welfare Committees of both the Association of Avian Veterinarians and the American Veterinary Medical Association (AVMA).